euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 ## Independence of local performance from performance outside the local area

+{% figure caption:"Independence of local performance from performance outside the local area" class:"img-responsive center-block" %}
 {% img hfe-06.png magick:resize:700x700 alt:'Independence of local performance from performance outside the local area' %}
-*Independence of local performance from performance outside the local area*
+{% endfigure %}

 The value of the achieved distance to be considered for a local area depends only on the position of the entry and exit points with respect to the origin and